Three2Guys/IPFS-BlockchainLib/README.md

     anvil
     ```

-4. For the first terminal, run
+4. For the forth terminal, run
     ```sh
     npm start
     ```

 ## Demostration
-For demonstration, you could refer to the GIFs in [DEMO.md](./demo-installation/DEMO.md)
+You could refer to the GIFs in [DEMO.md](./demo-installation/DEMO.md)

 We also provide YouTube videos for demonstration.
 1. [Start IPFS](https://youtu.be/XQlljNCM0ss) 2.
 [Add blockchain account to Metamask](https://youtu.be/dD1cTx0mD2A) 3.
 [Upload files to IPFS Library](https://youtu.be/FcKgLwpYbFk) 4.
 [Swtich accounts and upload files](https://youtu.be/N9z1TKvR_rY) 5.
 [Search file and delete file](https://youtu.be/8jHJwvBRdlc) Feel free to check them out!